 “Since we forecast our revenue growth, which correlates with the growth in demand for support, we need to be proactive in hiring,” says Workable’s VP Operations, Thanos Markousis.
 “This lets us get started in time to have the new person in place and fully trained by the time the customer support load outpaces the existing team.”

-Average time to fill a position by country
+What’s the average time to fill a position by country?

 The temptation with any benchmark is to optimize against it.
 But this can be a mistake.
 Most employers would like to see their average time to fill trending downwards but hiring is complex, and optimizing against a complex metric can be damaging.